-PROSTITUTION IN A SCHOOL ZONE Penal Law § 230.03

-(Committed on or after Jan.
+PROMOTING PROSTITUTION IN A SCHOOL ZONE Penal Law § 230.19 (Committed on or after Jan.
 19, 2016)

-The (specify) count is Prostitution in a School Zone.
+The (specify) count is Promoting Prostitution in a School Zone.

-Under our law, a person is guilty of prostitution in a school zone when, being nineteen years of age or older, and acting during the hours that school is in session, he or she commits the crime of prostitution 1 at a place that he or she knows, or reasonably should know, is in a school zone, and he or she knows, or reasonably should know, that such act of prostitution is within the direct view of children attending such school.
+Under our law, a person is guilty of Promoting Prostitution in a School Zone when being nineteen years old or more, he or she knowingly advances or profits from prostitution that he or she knows or reasonably should know is or will be committed1 in a school zone during the hours that school is in session, at a place that he or she knows, or reasonably should know, is in a school zone, and he or she knows, or reasonably should know, that such act of prostitution is within the direct view of children attending such school.